sgtsmall/VK2BV_Direwolf/README.md

 # VK2BV_Direwolf
-Scripts and documentation to build Direwolf Raspberry Pi iGate-Beacon-Digipeater-TNC This Github entry is not finalised... stuff is still all over the place.
+Scripts and documentation to build Direwolf Raspberry Pi iGate-Beacon-Digipeater-TNC.
+This Github entry is not finalised... stuff is still all over the place.

 ## Overview
-*   Using most Raspberry Pi's with a USB soundcard and GPIO based adapter board create a TNC that can support several APRS functions
+*   Using most Raspberry Pi's with a USB soundcard and GPIO based adapter board to create a TNC that can support several APRS functions.

-more text here
+*   OR now you can use a standard RTL-SDR type dongle to make a simple iGate.

-*   Note for these projects I use and recommend a SoundBlaster Play USB (original) I haven't tried the Soundblaster Play 2 yet but I expect it to work.
+*   Note for these projects I used to recommend a SoundBlaster Play USB (original) I haven't tried the Soundblaster Play 2 yet but I expect it to work, now there are sufficient drivers around for most of the cheap USB sound dongles that used to be a problem
 *   I have also had success with some early Logitech Headset USB adapters.
-*   I have had nothing but trouble with $1,2,5,6 ebay adapters.
-They work perfectly on PC's but not so much on Linux and particularly ARM based units like RasPi.

 *   My common setup with this is a Raspi B+ with the soundcard and
   *       UV-5R and purpose built cable to support Audio In/Out and PTT.
 To power it I use an Ebay 12+V to 5V USB adapter module and the battery eliminator module for the 5R.